 30m 40s • COURSE

-Increase your emotional intelligence at work so you're better equipped to lead teams, work with peers, and manage up.
+Get concrete techniques for boosting your emotional quotient (EQ) to better lead teams, work with peers, and manage up.

 Body Language for Leaders with Carol Kinsey Goman